planetoftheweb/learnangular5/slides/01_01_What is Angular.md

 ## Angular

-- App Framework
+- App framework
 - Two versions
-- Component Based
+- Component based
 - Modular

 > > Author Notes: Angular is an application framework, which means a method for structuring your code that makes it easier to build application using web technologies.